 If the payment due date would otherwise fall on a Saturday, then payment is to be made on the preceding banking business day in that place of payment.
 If the payment due date would otherwise fall on a Sunday or Monday which is a bank holiday in that place, then payment is to be made on the following banking business day in that place.

 All bank charges and other fees, commissions, costs and expenses incurred by either Party with respect to furnishing security or assurances (including without limitation any prepayment, letter of credit or guarantee) to Enron shall be for the account of the Counterparty.

+Payments in respect of the price of Goods falling due on the same day and in the same currency arising out of all Transactions between Seller and Buyer may be offset against each other, or netted off for payment.

-Collateral Arrangements
+[Collateral Arrangements

 Counterparty shall (at Enron’s request) from time to time and at Enron’s option: